Nishapaudel/Dinucleotide-patterns/README.md

 <h3>Calculation of ratio from the various genomic regions of Homo sapiens.</h3>

 Coordinations for various genome regions were taken from the UCSC genome browser (https://genome.ucsc.edu/cgi-bin/hgTables ).
-An in-house python code was written to calculate ratios(Supplementary file 3), and statistics (Supplementary file 4).
+An in-house python code was written to calculate ratios(Supplementary file 3), and median (Supplementary file 4).
 A violin plot was made ( Supplementary files 5 and 6).
 A median value was taken from the ratio and a cluster heat map was constructed by Seaborn package python based on euclidian distance (Supplementary file 7).

 <h3>Calculation of ratio from the exon  of the eukaryotes genome.</h3>